Skip to content

 n = len(sorted_times)

-The analytics method starts by validating data availability and sorting response times for percentile calculations.
+The analytics method starts by validating data availability and sorting response times for percentile calculations optimized for data processing performance analysis.

 Next, it calculates comprehensive performance metrics: